 Group of cheerful little kids laughing emotionally and using smartphone indoors

-Laughter truly is the best medicine.
-When people laugh, the brain produces endorphins, which makes them feel good.
+In the spirit of April Fools’ Day (April 1), but relevant year-round for any fun-loving family, the good-hearted pranks and ideas below are sure to tickle a funny bone or two.
+Laughter truly is the best medicine!
+Did you know that when people laugh, the brain produces endorphins, which makes them feel good?
 Laughing can also boost immune system, improve mood, reduce stress and generate feelings of happiness.
-In the spirit of April Fools’ Day (April 1), but relevant year-round for any fun-loving family, these good-hearted pranks and ideas are sure to tickle a funny bone or two.
 Get ready to have some fun and laugh out loud!

 FUN WITH FOOD